LamoomAI/lamoom-python/README.md

 Lamoom implements an efficient prompt caching system with a 5-minute TTL (Time-To-Live):
 - **Automatic Updates**: When you call a prompt, Lamoom checks if a newer version exists on the server.
 - **Cache Invalidation**: Prompts are automatically refreshed after 5 minutes to ensure up-to-date content.
-- **Local Fallback**: If the server is unavailable, Lamoom falls back to the locally defined prompt.
+- **Local Fallback**: If the LamoomService is unavailable, Lamoom library falls back to the locally defined prompt.
 - **Version Control**: Track prompt versions between local and server instances.

 ![Lamoom Call Flow](docs/sequence_diagrams/pngs/lamoom_call.png)